mhenry07/ASPUnitRunner/README.md

 		* Note: You may first need to configure the AspUnitRunner.Sample.Web site in IIS Express.
 The easiest way is to open the sample solution (sample/AspUnitRunner.Sample.sln) in Visual Studio.
+	* To view the sample web site, run `rake web:start` to start the web site.
+Then, navigate to the indicated URL from your web browser.
 	* Other web servers (namely IIS) which support classic ASP should work but will likely require modifying the sample.
 * [Visual Studio 2010][] SP1 or [Visual Web Developer Express 2010][] SP1